UK’s biggest-ever lottery winners goes public after scooping £184m

 Joe Thwaite browsed property site Rightmove whilst he waited for Jess Thwaite to wake up, switching off the price filter for the first time.

-The couple., from Gloucestershire,won more than £184 million in the EuroMillions last week becoming the biggest lottery winners the country has seen.
+The couple, from Gloucestershire,won more than £184 million in the EuroMillions last week becoming the biggest lottery winners the country has seen.

 They have been married for 11 years, and share two children who are of primary-school age.
 Mr Thwaite also has two children studying at university from a previous marriage.

-He works as a communication sales engineer while Mrs Thwaite runs a hairdressing salon with her sister.

-Mr Thwaite, 49, bought the winning ticket on the afternoon of last Tuesday’s draw via the National lottery app, and woke up to an email the next morning.
+Mr Thwaite, 49, bought the winning Lucky Dip ticket on the afternoon of last Tuesday’s draw via the National lottery app, and woke up to an email the next morning.

 He said: "I looked it up and saw we’d won.
 I saw how much and I didn’t know what to do.
 I couldn’t go back to sleep.